tslight/rmchars/README.md

 The chars are currently hardcoded into the script, but like the list of servers to run on, this should really be added to a config file.

+The aforementioned list should reside in $HOME/.ELC.lst.
+The format is one line per server and lines beginning with # will be ignored.

 There is a really convoluted bash version and a nice simple Python version and a W.I.P Powershell version...